 Did you know that about 25% of the World’s pesticides serve to grow regular cotton?

 ONNO T-shirts adopted how textile manufacturing is done in Germany.
-This means the manufacturing is done where the people live.
+This means the manufacturing where the people live.
 In this case, the T-shirts are cut and sewn in two villages close to Tai’an, China.
-Employees have an eight hour day and can go home for lunch to have an hour quality time with their family.
-Thus, these T-shirts are produced by adults, i.e. without kid-slave work.
+Employees have an eight hour day, and can go home for lunch to have an hour quality time with their family.
+Moreover, adults produce these T-shirts, i.e. no kid-slave work.

 The ONNO T-shirt shown in the OOTD is a size S. In my opinion, it has a perfect fit as it hugs my body in the right places.
 To get this look I ordered it a size up.
 According to their size chart, I would be at the upper end of a size XS.
 This means when you like to wear your T-shirts tight, i.e. body conscious, it seems best to order your true size according to their size chart.

 The sewing looks accurate, and the fabric is super soft, i.e. softer than a T-shirt from regular cotton.
 It is so soft, you want to sleep in it! <3

 Product Palette for All Sizes